 Where are hormones made?

-Most of our are made by endocrine glands, which then release them into our bloodstream.
+Most of our hormones are made by endocrine glands, which then release them into our bloodstream.
 They then travel through the body to the parts where they’re needed.
 The main endocrine glands include the

-Some organs also produce in addition to doing their main job.
+Some organs also produce hormones in addition to doing their main job.
 One example is the kidneys, which make the hormone erythropoietin (EPO) as well as cleansing our blood.
 EPO stimulates the production of blood cells in our bone marrow.
 The nervous system can also affect our hormone levels.